openservicemesh/osm-docs/content/docs/guides/install.md

 ### Enable Reconciler in OSM

-If you wish to enable a reconcielr in OSM, pass in `--set osm.enableReconciler=true` to your `osm install` or `helm install` CLI command.
+If you wish to enable a reconciler in OSM, pass in `--set osm.enableReconciler=true` to your `osm install` or `helm install` CLI command.
 More information on the reconciler can be found in the [Reconciler Guide](/docs/guides/reconciler).

 ## Inspect OSM Components